Mohan2703/Ipl_2025_Analysis/README.md

 ### 🏆 R - Result

-- Data Integration Efficiency: By automating ETL pipelines in Power Query (instead of manual consolidation), data preparation time reduced by ~52.7%.
+- Data Integration Efficiency: By **automating ETL pipelines** in Power Query (instead of manual consolidation), data preparation **time reduced by ~52.7%.**
-- Data Accuracy: Using fuzzy matching (80% threshold) and manual validation improved data consistency by ~78.3%, reducing mismatched player/team records.
+- Data Accuracy: Using **fuzzy matching** (0.8 threshold) and manual validation **improved data consistency by ~78.3%,** reducing mismatched player/team records.
-- Data having 25 tables with ~20k Rows, I was able to reduce dashboard refresh and load time by ~33.2% using  Performance Optimization techniques.
+- Data having **25 tables with ~20k Rows**, I was able to reduce dashboard **refresh and loading time by ~33.2%** using  Performance Optimization techniques.
-- Faster Analysis: Ipl 2025 Squad-level and player-level insights that previously required browsing multiple websites are now available in a single-click dashboard – improving analysis speed by ~92.6%.
+- Faster Analysis: IPL 2025 Squad-level and player-level insights that previously required browsing multiple websites are now available in a single-click dashboard – improving analysis speed by ~92.6%.
-- Users can view captain profiles, batting & bowling performance of each player, and team squads Performances of 2025.
+- Users can view captain profiles, batting & bowling performance of each player, and team squads Performance of 2025.
-- Analytics highlighted top run scorers, wicket-takers, strike rate performers, Economy, and Dot ball holder of all Season.
+- Analytics highlighted top run scorers, wicket-takers, strike rate performers, Economy, and Dot ball holder of all Seasons.
-- Pages included in Dashboar ( Overview (2008 - 2025), Points Table, Season 2025 Analysis, 2025 Squads )
+- Pages included in Dashboard ( Overview (2008 - 2025), Points Table, Season 2025 Analysis, 2025 Squads )

 </details>